 Online retailers such as Home Depot, Amazon, Lowes, Menards, and etc. usually will not have this type of information available.
 In those cases you will need to visit the manufacturer’s website to find the Technical Data Sheets.

-If you can’t find a TDS for the product then give the manufacturer or vendor a call.
+If you can’t find a TDS for the product then email or give the manufacturer or vendor a call.
 Most companies will have a toll free number that will put you in touch with customer service.
 Sometimes they will email you the information instead of posting it on their site.

 If you are shopping floor coating contractors, just ask to see the TDS for the different products in their quote that they would be applying to your floor.
 Any good contractor will have these data sheets readily available or will gladly email them to you.
 This way you can actually verify and review what they would actually be applying to your garage floor.